beamable/Hats_Sample_Game/README.md

 If you want to change how the [GameSimulation](./Assets/Scripts/Simulation/GameSimulation.cs) works in general, you can create new `GameEvent`s, or change how the logic works.
 Anytime the `PlayGame()` method yield returns a `GameEvent`, the [GameProcessor](./Assets/Scripts/Game/GameProcessor.cs) has a chance to broadcast it to any listening `GameEventHandler`s.

+## Leaderboards
+The [LeaderboardScreenController](.Assets/Scripts/Game/UI/LeaderboardScreenController.cs) class is where you should look to see Beamable's leaderboard SDK.
+Scores on the leaderboard set via the Multiplayer Game Relay server.
+The Beamable server awards scores to players based on their scores.
+Scores are calculated in the [GameSimulation.CalcualteScore() method](./Assets/Scripts/Simulation/GameSimulation.cs#L254)

+Checkout the [Beamable Leaderboard Docs](https://docs.beamable.com/docs/leaderboards-feature) to learn more.

+## Inventory
+In HATS, players can spend earned gems to buy new characters and hats.
+In this game, the characters and hats don't have any effect on the gameplay.
+Characters and Hats are subtypes of Beamable's `ItemContent`.
+You can take a look at the [CharacterContent](./Assets/Scripts/Content/CharacterContent.cs) and [HatContent](./Assets/Scripts/Content/HatContent.cs) classes.
+The Content is managed through the [Beamable Content Manager](https://docs.beamable.com/docs/content-manager).

+In the game, there is one scene that shows what characters and hats a player has in their inventory, and what items are still available for purchase.
+Check out the [Character Panel Controller](./Assets/Scripts/Game/UI/CharacterPanelController.cs) class for details.

 # Development Requirements
 If you clone this repository, you may want to get [Git LFS](https://dzone.com/articles/git-lfs-why-and-how-to-use#:~:text=Git%20LFS%20is%20an%20open,binary%20files%20into%20your%20repository.&text=An%20update%20of%20a%20binary,to%20the%20file%20are%20stored.) installed before you make any commits.
 It isn't required.